tlwilliams895/gis-devops/docs/_sources/week08/project/index.rst.txt

 Requirements
 ============

-1. Use GeoServer to display the report features
+1. Use GeoServer to display the report features.
-2. You have incorporated additional layers using external data (examples: elevation, temperature, natural earth)
+2. Incorporate additional layers using external data (e.g. elevation, temperature, natural earth).
-3. You have deployed your application to AWS, including a EC2 instance running GeoServer
+3. Deploy your application to AWS, including a EC2 instance running GeoServer.

 New Stuff
 =========